kohrVid/doctors/README.md

 This will be a CMS that can be used by doctors and patients to book and manage appointments.
 Doctors should also be able to edit various parts of the site so as to provide customers with up-to-date information and patients will have access to their medical records.

-This can be found in Heroku at https://obscure-cliffs-1401.herokuapp.com
+This can be found on Heroku at https://obscure-cliffs-1401.herokuapp.com